News, Vision & Voice for the Advisory Community

 The fees can vary depending on the end user’s assets.
 For instance, Windhaven portfolios are available to retail clients with a minimum of $100,000 at 95 basis points.
 RIAs who custody with Schwab can access Windhaven strategies with a minimum of $100,000 and fees are as low as 0.75%.
 These fees include money manager services and Schwab brokerage and custody services.
 The RIA’s advisory fee is independent of this fee.
 See: A look inside Schwab’s big deal with a small asset manager

 Windhaven was already on the Schwab platform before the deal, but he says that since the deal there have been more efficiencies.
 For instance, before advisors had to sign separate agreements with Windhaven.
-Now, it’s on a single-contract platform advisors sign just one contract for this and other types of investment products.“There’s more access to advisors who have a tendency to use this kind of product,” he says.
+Now, it’s on a single-contract platform advisors sign just one contract for this and other types of investment products.

 A crowd of ETF Managers